-Pixie Japanese Maple is a deciduous tree with a strong central leader and a more or less rounded form.
+Kamagata Japanese Maple is a dense deciduous tree with a strong central leader and an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.